Open the gate, step inside the pasture and you can meet our flock of sheep…

 Bonnie the Beautiful rounds out our third sheep of our Shetland trio.
 She is our most reserved sheep, preferring to stand back a bit and assess the surroundings for imminent threats.
 Once she has deemed herself safe, she may carefully approach others, but with extreme caution.
 Born in 2019, Bonnie squeezes often squeezes herself between the large, towering merino flock mates for security, almost as if she thinks we can’t see her anymore…but it is hard not to spot this stunning, dainty girl.
 Bonnie is a gorgeous black Shetland with sun bleached brown tips, Bonnie is a beauty.
 Her fleece looks just right for a soft and strong sweater.
 Bonnie was bred to Argyle last fall and we are expecting her to lamb in April 2020.

-With lambing set to begin in early April 2020, we are expecting to add 8 to 10 more lambs to our flock.
+With lambing set to begin in late May 2021, we are expecting to add 8 to 10 more lambs to our flock.
 Stay tuned!
 We will have all the lambs available for our SponsorSheep program!